OpenConextApps/ssp-voot-groups/README.md

 # Why?
-Because it is cumbersome to implement your own OAuth 2.0 and REST API client to fetch group memberships while they could also be made part of the received attributes.
+Because it is cumbersome to implement your own OAuth 2.0 and REST API client to fetch group memberships while they could also be made part of the received attributes when you are already a SAML service provider.

 # Who?
-If you are a service provider that connects to an identity federation that supports VOOT to publish group membership information for users logging into your service, and are currently using simpleSAMLphp or wants to implement a simpleSAMLphp proxy in front of your actual service provider.
+If you are a service provider that connects to an identity federation that supports VOOT to publish group membership information for users logging into your service.
+If you are currently already using simpleSAMLphp as SAML SP software you can just install the module.
+If you are using other software you can also install a simpleSAMLphp SAML proxy and install the module.

 # Installation
 You can check the